GoogleCloudPlatform/jetty-runtime/README.md

   -v /some-path/your-application:/app gcr.io/google_appengine/jetty
 ```

-When deploying via the gcloud SDK and/or pluging, the `JAVA_USER_OPTS` may be set in
+When deploying via the Cloud SDK and/or plugin, the `JAVA_USER_OPTS` may be set in
 the `app.yaml` file:
 ```yaml
 env_variables: